Reejig Blog

 "AI transformation is not an IT project.
 It's a work transformation agenda."

-When AI is disconnected from business outcomes, it drifts into experimentation without accountability.
-Leaders must instead anchor AI to explicit questions:
+When AI is disconnected from business outcomes, it drifts into experimentation.
+No accountability follows.
+Leaders must anchor AI to explicit questions:

 • Which workflows must change?